-According to Freud, this affective bonding is a characteristic that also announces itself as a phase arising from the oedipal phase; i.e., a child's striving for contact, via touching, with father or mother.
+According to Freud, this affective bonding is a characteristic which also announces itself as a phase arising from the oedipal phase; i.e., a child's striving for contact, via touching, with father or mother.
 Here touching means physical as well as psychological or affective touching.
-Obviously with this contact or touching phase there also is an emphasis on desire.
+With this contact, or touching phase there is an emphasis on desire.

-With this, Freud means a need to satisfy sensuality as well as satisfaction from contact, and therefore it also is known as a need for contact.
-In summary, with this development of child sensuality, i.e., with the various cravings to satisfy desires that a child reveals, such as the oral, erotic skin, the anal, the genital as well as the oedipal desire satisfactions of sensuality, these also are accompanied by a need for contact.
-This means that the satisfaction of sensuality also is related to a striving for contact that is not purely and only a satisfaction of his/her own desires.
+With this, Freud means a need to satisfy sensuality, as well as satisfaction from contact and, therefore, it also is known as a need for contact.
+In summary, with this development of child sensuality, i.e., with the various cravings to satisfy desires which a child reveals, such as the oral, erotic skin, the anal, the genital as well as the oedipal desire, satisfactions of sensuality, these also are accompanied by a need for contact.
+This means that the satisfaction of sensuality also is related to a striving for contact, which is not purely and only a satisfaction of his/her own desires.